-California Health and Safety Code 11351 HS makes it a felony to possess certain controlled substances in order to sell them.
-Such substances include illegal drugs, such as cocaine, heroin and LSD.
-HS 11351 also covers common prescription drugs like oxycodone (Oxycontin), hydrocodone (Vicodin) and codeine.
+California Health and Safety Code § 11351 HS makes it a felony to possess a controlled substance with the intent to sell.
+The section applies to illicit street drugs, such as cocaine, heroin and LSD, as well as to common prescription drugs such as oxycodone (Oxycontin), hydrocodone (Vicodin) and codeine.

 How does a prosecutor prove intent to sell?

-Prosecutors tend to charge possession for sale when a person has drugs and there are “indicia of sale” present.
-Indicia of sale can include:
+Prosecutors tend to charge possession for sale when you have drugs and “indicia of sale” are present.
+This typically means there is:

 - Large quantities of the narcotic or controlled substance